pydata/xarray/doc/pandas.rst

     df

-To perform the inverse operation of converting any pandas objects into a data array with the same shape, simply use the :py:class:`~xarray.DataArray`
+To perform the inverse operation of converting any pandas objects into a data array with the same shape, simply use the :py:class:`DataArray`
 constructor:

 .. ipython:: python